FusionAuth/fusionauth-site/site/_posts/2020-05-06-using-java-to-manage-fusionauth.md

 * Setting up FusionAuth
 * Setting up Maven dependency
+* Creating an application
+* Creating a user
-* Retrieving a user's profile details
+* Retrieving a user’s profile details
+* Logging in a user
-* Changing a user's password
+* Changing a user’s password
 * Deactivating a user
 * Reactivating a user
 * Deleting a user
-* Retrieving an application's details
 * Deactivating an application
 * Reactivating an application
 * Deleting an application